telerik/winforms-docs/chartview/populating-with-data/binding-to-bindinglist.md

 {{endregion}}

->caption Fig.1 Binding to BindingList
+>caption Figure 1: Binding to BindingList
 ![chartview-databinding-binding-to-bindinglist 001](images/chartview-databinding-binding-to-bindinglist001.png)

 In order to allow __RadChartView__ to automatically reflect changes in the data source, your object should implement the INotifyPropertyChanged interface: